SoftwareAG/c8y-docs/src/documents/guides/java/developing-services-client.html.md

 ### Accessing SMS Messaging API

-The following code snippet shows how to obtain a handle to the sms api from Java:
+The following code snippet shows how to obtain a handle to the Sms API from Java:

     SmsMessagingApi smsMessagingApi = platform.getSmsMessagingApi();